 Saturday, July 14, 10 am, at Oakland Tree Farm outside of Paris: We will visit this fairly new tree nursery on Route 627 and meet the owner Laura Greenfield.
 There will be an opportunity to buy small container-grown trees.
 Please stay for a picnic around noon at the neighboring farm of Wild Ones members Berle and Brenda Clay where we can see the trees Laura sells in their mature splendor.

-Thursday, September 6, 6:30 pm, at the Lexington Arboretum: Emily Ellingson, the Curator of Native Plants, will guide us along the mulched paths that have been established by the Arboretum’s Native Plant volunteer group.
-These paths aim to lure visitors away from the paved “highway” of the Walk Across Kentucky and into extensive plantings that highlight Kentucky’s eco-regions at the Arboretum.
+Thursday, September 6, 6:30 pm, at the Lexington Arboretum: Emily Ellingson, the Curator and Native Plants Collection Manager, will guide us along the mulched trails in the 80 acres of native plants known as ‘The Walk Across Kentucky’.
+These trails aim to lure visitors away from the paved path and into extensive plantings that highlight Kentucky’s ecoregions.
+Maintained by native plants volunteers and staff, the mulched trails wind through wetlands, woodlands and cane-breaks and provide plenty of opportunity to investigate the woody and herbaceous flora of Kentucky.

 Thursday, Dec.
 7, 6:30 pm, at St. Michael’s Church: Seed exchange.